blabla1337/skf-flask/azure-deployment/README.md

 Go to Container Settings and switch the Continous deployment option to ON.
 Everytime you push new image to the registry either manually or through a ci your azure web app service should pull new image and deploy it automatically.
 You can verify that you have set the continous deployment to "ON" by checking for field DOCKER_ENABLE_CI in the Application settings.

-For debuging your application and checking the logs for your app you will need to get access to the logs.
+For debugging your application and checking the logs for your app you will need to get access to the logs.
 You can retain the logs of your application through  "Diagnostics logs" in app service panel.
 Select the option "File System" and set the qouta and retention period of your logs.
 You can view logs in container settings or you can go to "Advancecd Tools" --> "Go".
-You will find all app specific information in that page.
+You will find all app specific information on that page.
 Click the link  "Current Docker logs" and it will provide you links to access the log info, alternatively you can download logs.

-Finally you can verify that your app is deployed by visiting the app URL.
+Finally you can check whether your app is deployed by visiting the app URL.
 The URL can be found in the app service overview section.
 Bear in mind that the app may take some time to finish deployment so verify the logs to check the status of the app deployment.